Home Paraquat Lawsuits

 • November 2024

-Pressure continues to mount for the EPA to ban paraquat.
-At the start of the month, seven U.S. senators signed a letter urging the EPA to ban the pesticide, citing its toxicity as well as the potential risk of Parkinson’s disease.
-47 members of Congress sent a similar letter to the agency last month.
+At the start of the month, seven U.S. senators signed a letter urging the EPA to ban the paraquat, citing its toxicity as well as the potential risk of Parkinson’s disease.

 • October 2024

-47 members of Congress have signed a letter to the EPA advocating for a ban on paraquat, citing its serious toxicity and ties to the development of Parkinson’s disease.
+Despite the EPA’s insistence that it has not found a link between paraquat and Parkinson’s, 47 members of Congress signed a letter to the EPA advocating for a ban on paraquat, citing its serious toxicity and ties to the development of Parkinson’s disease.
 Paraquat is already banned in dozens of other countries.

 • August 2024

 MDL Judge Nancy Rosenstengel has selected 10 new potential bellwether cases to move into discovery.
-This follows the dismissal of the original four bellwether cases in April after the testimony of one of the plaintiff’s key experts was thrown out.
-It was a quiet few months, but the new cases will now move forward.
+Discovery is the process by which both sides gather evidence to present at trial.
+Because the testimony of one of the plaintiff’s key experts was thrown out in April, the original four bellwether cases were dismissed.

 • June 2024